-Justin Simcik studied painting and sculpture at Cornish College of the Arts, where he graduated Magna Cum Laude, receiving his undergraduate degree.
+Justin Simcik studied painting and sculpture at Cornish College of the Arts, where he graduated Magna Cum Laude, receiving his BFA.
 He is a two-time recipient of the Cornish Merit Award and President's Scholarship.
 As a student, Justin interned for Seattle artist Gene Gentry McMahon as well as being a volunteer/member at Artist Trust and Glass Art Society.

 His work has been exhibited nationally including at the Fisher Gallery (Seattle), the Seattle Art Museum, Washington State Trade and Convention Center, Glass Art Society (Seattle Center), The Brewery Artist Colony (Artwalk, Los Angeles) and The Nashville International Airport (Flying Solo Exhibition Series).